 Afridi & Angell has recently advised on a number of high value team moves and conspiracy cases in the DIFC and on-shore Dubai, which seem to be on the rise in the UAE, involving enforcement of employees’ restrictive covenants and emergency preventive remedies.

-In this segment of the webinar, Stuart Walker (partner) and Sulakshana Senanayake (senior associate) will discuss the scope of restrictive covenants and how employers can mitigate the risk of an employee breaching such restrictions.
-Stuart and Sulakshana will also discuss the enforceability of restrictive covenants and potential remedies.
+Stuart Walker (partner) and Sulakshana Senanayake (senior associate) discussed the scope of restrictive covenants and how employers can mitigate the risk of an employee breaching such restrictions.
+Stuart and Sulakshana will also discussed the enforceability of restrictive covenants and potential remedies.